jolheiser/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 [`contrib/ide/README.md`](https://github.com/go-gitea/gitea/blob/master/contrib/ide/README.md)
 for more information.

+## GoLand
+In order to develop/debug using GoLand, make sure the configuration sets the output directory to your source root.
+This ensures that Gitea can find any assets it needs (templates, static content, etc.)

 ## Submitting PRs

 Once you're happy with your changes, push them up and open a pull request.
 It